GUIDE TO THE RIVER EDEN

 TIME NEEDED: An hour or two, or until the levels change and it stops working, or until it gets too dark to paddle if the breaking wave in the middle is working.

 ACCESS HASSLES: The weir is an environment agency salmon counter and the Environment Agency has asked that people don't run the middle channel of the weir.
-The river here is an exclusive fishing beat and you're probably not allowed to be there, so be friendly to the fishermen and try to keep well away from them (don't paddle upstream or downstream of the weir if people are fishing there).
-Don't annoy them in case it upsets the access agreement upstream.
+The river here is an exclusive fishing beat, so be friendly to the fishermen and try to keep well away from them.

 WATER LEVEL INDICATORS: Phone 0906 619 7733 (EA Rivercall North West service).
 Select option 1 (Eden, Kent and Derwent levels).
 Listen for the level of the Eden in Great Corby.
 It is updated at 4am and 4pm.
 Calls cost about 25p (60p per minute).
 You get the height in metres above normal summer flows.
 It's only worth paddling if the levels are right - the best levels are from about 0.69m and above.
 I don't know what it's like above 1m.
 It comes up soon after a few days of rain in East Cumbria or the Lakes.
 It drops off again within 3 days.
 We often paddle it the day after levels have been high in the Lakes.